smsummers1/e15/independent-study/README.md

 ## 1. Create a new Laravel application

 Go ahead and create a new Laravel application and point the local server to your new app called **vhours**.
 If you don&#39;t remember how to do this follow the instructions at the link below.
+Be sure to install the most recent version of Laravel and check to make sure that you are using PHP 7 or higher.
+To do this you can type **php -v** into the command line.

 [https://hesweb.dev/e15/notes/laravel/new-laravel-app](https://hesweb.dev/e15/notes/laravel/new-laravel-app)